 History & Gallery

-Rody’s has a rich history.
-It was founded in Nenagh in 1873 by the MacMahon family from Clare.
-Later, it was sold to the Bolands family at the start of the 20th century.
-In 1994, the original furnishings, counter, back fitting, and more were moved to Rathmines.
-You can still see them there today, along with the old ledgers, snugs, and original pub front.
+Rody’s has a rich and storied past, full of Irish charm.
+Originally founded in Nenagh in 1873 by the MacMahon family from Clare, it was later passed to the Bolands at the start of the 20th century.
+In 1994, the original furnishings—including the counter, back fitting, and pub front—were lovingly moved to Rathmines, where you can still see them today, along with old ledgers and cosy snugs.

-An Irish pub has been on the site of the upper Rathmines road for over two centuries.
-Now, it’s family-owned and run by Nenagh man Kieran O’Meara and his son Brian.
+An Irish pub has stood on Upper Rathmines Road for over 200 years, and today Rody’s is proudly family-run by Nenagh man Kieran O’Meara and his son Brian.

-You’ll always feel welcome here, in old-world surroundings with a modern twist.
-Rodys has become a dining destination, offering seasonal Irish food menus made with fresh, locally sourced ingredients.
-It’s a popular spot for both locals and tourists, with a wide selection of artisanal cocktails, craft beers, fine wines, and a vast collection of spirits from around the world.
+You’ll always find a warm welcome here, with old-world surroundings and a modern twist.
+Rody’s has become a go-to dining destination, offering seasonal Irish menus made with fresh, locally sourced ingredients, along with artisanal cocktails, craft beers, fine wines, and an impressive collection of spirits from around the globe.

 RODY BOLAND